This article was updated January 2025

-ChatGPT at work is revolutionising today’s digital age, as the integration of artificial intelligence (AI) technologies, including ChatGPT, becomes increasingly common in the workplace.
+The integration of artificial intelligence (AI) technologies has become increasingly common in the workplace.
 While AI brings numerous benefits to organisations, it also raises concerns regarding the appropriate use of AI systems and the potential misuse of confidential information.

-1. Positive Ways to Use ChatGPT and AI at Work
+1. Positive Ways to Use ChatGPT and AI Tools at Work

 Training and Onboarding: